A Little More about Our Market

 + How can I apply?

-NEW VENDOR APPLICATIONS NOW OPEN JANUARY 9TH, 2018 THROUGH FEBRUARY 9TH, 2018.
-All applications are done once a year, traditionally in January (although subject to change per discretion of the Board of Directors.)
-If you meet our qualifications and our applications are open, you will apply here.
+APPLICATIONS ARE OPEN 1/16/19 to 2/24/19 All applications are done once a year, traditionally in January (although subject to change per discretion of the Board of Directors.)
+If you meet our qualifications and our applications are open, you will apply through Manage My Market.
 You must submit details of your products and business for our review.
 Your business must be up and running, not in the idea stage.
 All businesses must be prepared to submit product samples, labels, marketing materials, and price points for review by our Vendor Relations Committee, as well as attend phone and in-person interviews.

 + What are the rules?